lari/playwright-aws-lambda-example/README.md

 This is an example project for running Playwright on AWS Lambda using the newly released features of running custom container images as Lambda functions.

+I also wrote [a post about Playwright on AWS Lambda](https://www.larihaataja.com/running-e2e-tests-playwright-aws-lambda) to my Hashbode blog.

 **NOTE!
 Currently only Chromium and WebKit browser are working.
 Firefox requires some more tuning...**

 # How to use this